 Accounting for supplies that straddle the temporary reduced rate

-In most cases, you will simply account for VAT at 5% for supplies made between 15 July 2020 and 12 January 2021.
+In most cases, you will simply account for the reduced VAT rate.
 However, there may be situations where you receive payments or issue invoices before 15 July 2020 for supplies that take place on or after 15 July 2020.
 More information about this can be found in sections 30.7.4 to 30.9.2 of VAT guide (VAT Notice 700).